cloudprivacylabs/lsa/README.md

 }
 ```

 This reference is valid only if it points to a schema.
+That schema can
+be for a different type of object.

 ## Weak reference: IRI